Cassiebxy/STAT-184-Final-Project/README.md

 ![Clustering](/10.png)

+We tried to use k-means to cluster the Youtube channels between 2010 and 2023 with subscirbers above the average value and show in the graph geographically.
+However, the points on the graph are not

 **Data Visualization:**

-Visualize World Map with INternet Speed
+Visualize World Map with Internet Speed

 ![Colered World Map](/11.png)